raspberrypilearning/pick-your-favourite/en/step_6.md

 --- /code ---

+**Click Run**
-**Run your page** and test out your third animation.
++ Test your third animation.

 --- /task ---

-Next you are going to use `localStorage` to make the users choice permanent!
+Next you are going to use `localStorage` to make the user's choice permanent!